clhost/clhost.github.io/docs/about-me.md

 ## :fontawesome-solid-briefcase: Work Experience

----

-!!! info-block "<font size=3> Mobile Card LLC <span style="float: right;">Feb 2020 — Aug 2023</span> </font>"
+!!! info-block "<font size=3> Mobile Card LLC <span style="float: right;">Feb 2020 — Sep 2023</span> </font>"

-    - <font size=3> <font size=2> :material-tag: </font> Worked on a payment system which processed millions of payments per day. </font>
-    - <font size=3> <font size=2> :material-tag: </font> I participated in developing a completely new event-driven microservices platform as a replacement of a legacy system in order to achieve high availability, scalability and fault tolerance, working with DDD approach with strategic and tactical patterns.
-I gained experience in designing, developing and refactoring of all parts of the system. </font>
+    - <font size=3> <font size=2> :material-tag: </font> Participated in developing a completely new event-driven microservices platform as a replacement of a legacy system in order to achieve high availability, scalability and fault tolerance, working with DDD approach with strategic and tactical patterns.
+Gained experience in designing, developing and refactoring of all parts of the system. </font>
     - <font size=3> <font size=2> :material-tag: </font> Analyzed and improved the conversion of payments in order to increase the profits of the company. </font>
-    - <font size=3> <font size=2> :material-tag: </font> Developed new payment gates for 2 banks to operation with (refill, withdraw operations). </font>
+    - <font size=3> <font size=2> :material-tag: </font> Developed new payment gates for 2 banks to operation with (refill, withdraw operations) in order to increase availability of entire system. </font>
-    - <font size=3> <font size=2> :material-tag: </font> Invented an open-source process inside the company by writing a lot of libraries that cover all infrastructure of the microservices platform to reduce time-to-market and have a routineless development. </font>
+    - <font size=3> <font size=2> :material-tag: </font> Invented an open-source process inside the company by writing a lot of libraries that cover all infrastructure of the microservices platform in order to reduce time-to-market and have a routineless development. </font>
-    - <font size=3> <font size=2> :material-tag: </font> I worked in the Platform team to reduce time-to-market by creating a CI/CD workflow for microservices that covers all parts of interaction with infrastructure.
-Also, I gained experience with designing and creating templates and manifests for microservices and writing CLI tools that helps developers to work comfortable. </font>
+    - <font size=3> <font size=2> :material-tag: </font> Worked in the Platform team to reduce time-to-market by creating a CI/CD workflow for microservices that covers all parts of interaction with infrastructure.
+Gained experience with designing and creating templates and manifests for microservices and writing CLI tools that helps developers to work comfortable. </font>

     ---

+    <font size=3> :fontawesome-solid-house-fire: **System:** A payment system which processed millions of payments per day. </font>

     <font size=3> :fontawesome-solid-house-fire: **Arch:** DDD, Event Sourcing, CQRS, multi-layered architecture, event driven architecture, microservices. </font>